sakuli/sakuli.github.io/content/docs/100_writing-tests/100_native-testing/100_screenshot-based.md

 The `dragAndDropTo(...)` methods always move straight to the target region.
 In order to follow a more complex path, it is also possible to perform the drag gesture manually.
 Once the source image has been located on the screen, Sakuli moves the mouse to its location, presses and holds the left mouse button.
 Afterwards, it locates the target image, moves the mouse there while still holding the mouse button and releases it, once it reaches the target location.
+To reproduce this scenario, you need to capture screenshots for the two different boxes.
+This demo only works in Chrome, as Firefox does not even manually support this shown drag&drop on codepen.io.

 {{< highlight typescript "linenos=table" >}}
 (async () => {